 Either way, we still recommend making the height of your horizontal photo 1080px, again to make sure the compression engine doesn’t affect the image too much.

 3. Vertical Posts 4:5

 Vertical posts are great for tour and gig posters, as they are usually designed for print on A3/A2 etc paper, they’re also great for promo shots and portraits.

 For a vertical post, anything longer/taller than the 4:5 aspect ratio will result in Instagram cropping your content.
 For the size, we once again recommend keeping the height of your content to 1080px.

 So, for example, with a 4:5 aspect ratio your optimum resolution would be 1080px x 1350px.

-Feed videos have to be less than a minute long, any longer than that and they will be posted as an IGTV post.
+Feed videos must be less than a minute long, any longer and they will be posted as an IGTV post.

 Because of this shorter length, they are a great way of posting footage from live shows, maybe a clip from an upcoming music video, a clip of you in the studio working on the track.